-$CO_2$ laser engravers should not be used for marking, engraving, or cutting metal.
+CO_2 laser engravers should not be used for marking, engraving, or cutting metal.
 They are best suited for working coatings applied to a metal base, and care must be taken not to attempt work on the underlying metal itself.
-A variety of coatings specialised for $CO_2$ engraving are available, and the user should follow the instructions provided as the parameters vary from product to product and metal to metal.
-Generally, work on aluminium coatings should be done more quickly at lower power and work on steel coatings can be done more slowly at higher power.
+A variety of coatings specialized for CO_2 engraving are available, and the user should follow the instructions provided as the parameters vary from product to product and metal to metal.
+Generally, work on aluminum coatings should be done more quickly at lower power and work on steel coatings can be done more slowly at higher power.